cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 In this example, the length of each secret is based on the AEAD algorithm used for the corresponding HPKE context.

-DISCLAIMER: Note that HPKE's limitations with regard to sender authentication become limits on receiver authentication in this context.
+Note that HPKE's limitations with regard to sender authentication become limits on receiver authentication in this context.
 In particular, in the base mode, there is no authentication of the remote party at all.
 Even in the Auth mode, where the remote party has proven that they hold a specific